inass-helmy/MyReads-A-Book-Tracking-App/README.md

  ## 1. Description

-In the MyReads project, user'll be able to have a bookshelf that allows him to select and categorize books he has read, are        currently reading, or want to read, also he will be able to search a book to add to his own library.
+In the MyReads project, user'll be able to have a bookshelf that allows him to select and categorize books he has read, are        currently reading, or want to read, also he will be able to search a book to add to his own library but there are a list of search keywords you can use and you can find it inside a file named "SEARCH_TERMS".

  ## 2. Instructions
    In order to have this project up and running you need to :